HAVE THE BEST SUMMER EVER

 Art - Campers cultivate their creative side with quality art projects and materials.
 They explore mosaics, printmaking, tie-dye, sculpture, metal/wood jewelry engraving, canvas painting, slime, and more.

 Food - Campers learn about the delicious world of sustainable agriculture through activities like taste tests, menu planning, and hands-on preparation of simple dishes and snacks.
 All of the veggies come straight from the garden!

 Fun - At Happy Goats Farm Camp, kids have fun!
-We combine learning and play in a nurturing, girl-centered environment.
+We combine learning and play in a nurturing environment.
 Each day includes activities guided by the campers' interests and choices.
-Girls enjoy games like gaga ball and foursquare and dance, laugh, and play as they build skills, confidence, and friendships.
+Children enjoy games like gaga ball and foursquare and dance, laugh, and play as they build skills, confidence, and friendships.

 Swimming - Weather permitting, campers take a 10 minute walk through the woods to Lake Winthrop each afternoon.
 The campers enjoy free swim at this beautiful lake, supervised by our counselor/certified lifeguard.

 Safety - Keeping everyone safe is our biggest concern.
 The counselor/camper ratio is between 1:5 and 1:7.
 Though summer regulations for Covid-19 are not yet known, we will follow all rules and recommendations for social distancing, masking, and proper hygiene.
 Our camp features a small and cooperative group of 10 to 14 children (depending on relevant limits) each week.